 - Once you have obtained your tickets, the attraction is split across three floors.
-There is an escalator, situated in Doctor Who area, leading from the ground floor to the first floor where you will find Docu Drama.
+There is an escalator, situated in Doctor Who area, leading from the ground floor to the first floor.

-- There is a lift available for Disabled guests or families with prams.
-This lift is situated on the Ground Floor, just by Keith Lemon and is operated by a member of staff who will inform you of how to access the various floors within the attraction.
+- There is a lift available for Disabled guests.
+This lift is situated on the Ground Floor and is operated by a member of staff who will inform you of how to access the various floors within the attraction.

-- A buggy park is situated behind Admissions if you wish to leave your pram while you visit the attraction
+- A buggy park is situated behind Admissions if you wish to leave a pram while you visit the attraction.

 - Background music plays in each area of the centre and some videos have audio playing on them.
 We have some strobe lighting in the entrance corridor which can be switched upon request.